This Group is about Exploring Life in the Hemingway Tradition

 ... (and physical reality is infinitely more interesting than virtual reality) ...

 ... "there is no life on the internet... no sense of space in cyberspace" ...

 :: :: ::

-This group was created to encourage exploration of and participation in educational and cultural opportunities in the Greater Cambridge area and occasionally further afield.
+This group was created to encourage participation in educational and cultural events in the Greater Cambridge area and occasionally further afield.
 All events are open to attendance by anyone.
 Visitors to this site, whether they choose to join the CMF or not, may attend any event.
 Members may RSVP or not, and still attend events.
 There are no requirements for membership or attendance.
 Members do, however, receive event reminders - and members are encouraged to actually meet up!

 Please note that "Featured Events" are not in chronological order ... (other events listed further down may be happening at an earlier date).